OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Sideload the manifest

-1. In your command prompt/shell, make sure you are in the root directory of your project, and enter `npm start`.
+1. In your command prompt/shell, make sure you are in the root directory of your project (**[...]/My Office Add-in**), and enter `npm start`.
 This will start a web server at `https://localhost:3000` and open your default browser to that address.

 1. If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 Outlook will not load add-ins if the site is not trusted.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.